-The filing of a discrimination complaint will not stop, delay or affect pending personnel or disciplinary actions.
-This includes, but is not limited to, performance evaluations or disciplinary actions related to an employee or student who is not performing at acceptable levels or standards or who has violated system policies or regulations or university rules.
+The filing of a report will not stop, delay, or affect pending personnel or disciplinary actions.
+This includes, but is not limited to, performance evaluations or disciplinary actions related to an employee or student who is not performing at acceptable levels or standards or who has violated System policies or regulations or university rules or SAPs.